Many visitors find it an exotic and new cultural experience

 necessary and especially against talking much or often!
 It is only evident to those who have much experience of India and ashrams, and especially of the Sathya Sai movement, that these attempts to stop fraternizing, sharing information and telling what one knows to others about events, and even about Sai Baba himself aim to censor anything that is untoward and cover up as best they can anything that may get out to the public about crimes and deceits, which take place just as much (or more) than in the Indian environment generally.
 Only by happenstance do alarming discoveries cause anyone to question anything (questions of anything questionable are almost never answered, or are avoided.
 One may even be told strictly to mind one's own business, or words to that effect!)
 Few people can begin to know from their own experiences - which remain very limited as to the workings of Sai Baba's set-up - the depth

 of the deceits practiced by him and his officials.
-This is one reason for this website, of course.
+This is one reason for this web site, of course.

 Most devotees tend to see the